 The Vice-Chancellor's Deputy would be expected to be the Senior Pro-Vice-Chancellor.
-The Information Services and Systems Director (see Recommendation C1) would be in attendance.
-It would be expected that the external members would be chosen to provide expertise in the management of IT in other organisations.
+The Director of Information Services (see Recommendation C1) would be in attendance.
+It would be expected that the external member would be chosen to provide expertise in the management of IT in other organisations.

-- 62. The panel concluded that the duties of the ISSS also need reform.
-The main changes required are ones that will ensure that the new ISSC has the levers it needs over IT budgets.
-However, on information systems, where the oversight of MISD by the existing ISSS has hitherto been relatively limited, it is important to balance the ISSC's proposed new budgetary control over the provision of key information systems with a duty on the ISSC to ensure that those systems can deliver the administrative and management needs (including the statutory reporting requirements) of the University. - 63.
-The other major change the panel proposes to the duties is that the ISSC should define minimum standards of service that should be delivered to all students and staff.
+70. The panel concluded that the duties of the ISSS also need reform.
+The main changes required are ones that will ensure that the new ISC has the levers it needs over IT budgets.
+However, on information systems, where the oversight of MISD by the existing ISSS has hitherto been relatively limited, it is important to balance the ISC's proposed new budgetary control over the provision of key information systems with a duty on the ISC to ensure that those systems can deliver the administrative and management needs (including the statutory reporting requirements) of the University.

+71. The other major change the panel proposes to the duties is that the ISC should define minimum standards of service that should be delivered to all students and staff.
 As discussed above, a world-leading University should have such minimum standards set centrally, if it is to continue to have a highly devolved structure of decision taking about the organisation of provision.
-The duty of defining those standards clearly falls to the new ISSC.
+The duty of defining those standards clearly falls to the new ISC.

-64. In summary, the panel proposes that the ISSC should:
+72. In summary, the panel proposes that the ISC should:

-- i. develop and implement a strategy for information services and systems across the University; - ii. report to both the Council and the General Board; - iii. hold budgetary authority for all centrally provided services; - iv. be responsible for ensuring that the University's information systems are fit for purpose and deliver the administrative and management needs of the University, taking due account of the needs of users, both centrally and in Schools and Institutions; - v. be responsible for setting minimum levels of service provision; - vi. be responsible for ensuring that all services and systems provide value for money; - vii. make and publish rules for the regulation and security of the use of information technology and systems within the University;
+- develop and implement a strategy for information services across the University that promotes its core objectives of the highest quality teaching and research, and supports its administrative needs; - ii. report to both the Council and the General Board; - iii. hold budgetary authority for all centrally provided services; - iv. be responsible for ensuring that the University's information systems are fit for purpose for the support of teaching and research and deliver the administrative and management needs of the University, taking due account of the needs of users, both centrally and in Schools and Institutions; - v. be responsible for setting minimum levels of service provision; - vi. be responsible for ensuring that all services and systems provide value for money; - vii. be responsible for the regulation and security of the use of information technology and systems within the University, making and publishing rules as necessary: - viii. publish an annual report and annually review the information services and systems strategy.

-- viii. publish an annual report and annually review the information services and systems strategy. - 65.
-While the creation of the new ISSC is important, further changes are necessary.
-It will be important to ensure that the new ISSC has adequate executive support; it is proposed that there should be an Information Services and Systems Director who would lead the delivery of both the strategy and decisions of the ISSC, and the central service provision, including the proposed new Data Centre.
+73. While the creation of the new ISC is important, further changes are necessary.
+It will be important to ensure that the new ISC has adequate executive support; it is proposed that there should be a Director of Information Services who would lead the delivery of both the strategy and decisions of the ISC, and the central service provision, including the proposed new Data Centre.
 It would also be expected that this person would lead the implementation of the reforms proposed in this report.
-This is set out in more detail in Recommendation C1. - 66.
-As well as the central ISSC, there will need to be sub-committees to carry out much of the routine business of delivering the strategy.
-The panel does not wish to dictate to the new ISSC and the incoming Director exactly what the new structure should be, but it does have some suggestions.
-Recommendations B2 and G2 need to be read in the light of this paragraph. - 67.
-One need will be for an operations sub-committee with much more direct responsibility for ensuring delivery of services, and which will take the lead in coordinating between Schools and Institutions.
-It will also be the key provider of technical advice to the ISSC, and work to promulgate good practice.
+This is set out in more detail in Recommendation C1.

+74. As mentioned at para 66, there will need to be sub-committees to carry out much of the routine business of delivering the strategy.
+The panel does not wish to dictate to the new ISC and the incoming Director exactly what the new structure should be, but it does have some suggestions.
+The following discussion needs to be read in the light of this paragraph.